17.10.2020 by Charles Burns

 Baj B is one of my favourite silhouettists.
 I’ve learned a lot from looking at the best of their silhouettes (I’ve no idea whether Baj was male or female, so will use the non-gendered third person).
 At their best there are silhouettes I would struggle emulate.

 As an avid collector of Baj B I run some of my virtual studio days in tribute to this artist.
-The last was on 8th December 2020.
+The most recent was on Sunday 13th June 2021.

 Baj B was meticulous about labelling their silhouettes.The silhouettes I’ve collected come with a bewildering variety of stamps and printed labels, most of which identify the artist as either “Baj.
 B”, “Bay B.”or simply “Baj”.
 I’ve no idea what the second “B” stands for, but they used the name in Baj Italy and Bay in France.